Puerta de Triana: Description

-The style of this gate was Doric and although is not documented its authorship, some scholars argue that its traces were designed by the architect Juan de Herrera; the same who built the building of the Casa Lonja today General Archive of the Indies.
+The style of this gate was Doric and although its construction was not thoroughly documented, some scholars argue that it was designed by the architect Juan de Herrera; the same designer behind the building of the Casa Lonja which houses the General Archive of the Indies today.

-It consists of one body and had two tall and elegant facades, not in vain was always regarded as the most artistic city gate of Seville.
-In the center, it showed a large semicircular arch and the two sides thereof, respective pairs of columns with fluted shafts, which held a large cornice on stood out a balcony.
-The closing of that monument it composed a triangular attic adorned with statues and six small pyramids.
-At the bottom of the ledge belonging to the balcony appeared a tombstone with the inscription:
+It is a singular structure with two tall and elegant facades, and this led to it being regarded as the most artistic city gate in Seville.
+At its center was a large semicircular arch while the two sides boasted a pair of columns each with fluted shafts which held a large cornice on which stood a balcony.
+The top of the monument was adorned with statues and six small pyramids.
+At the bottom of the ledge belonging to the balcony was a stele bearing this inscription: